 You will normally be able to continue to receive this support until you are “appeals rights exhausted”.
 See diagram about where this comes in the legal process here.

 You do not have any choice about where in the UK you are housed.
-You can be dispersed to anywhere in Britain (though usually not London and the south-east of England).
+You can be dispersed to anywhere in Britain.

-You will receive instructions on how to receive your money, which will be paid through a card called an ASPEN card.
-This can be used like a debit card, to withdraw money from cash machines (ATMs) or to pay for items in shops.
+You will receive instructions on how to receive your money, which will be paid through a card called an Aspen card.
+This can be used like a debit card, to withdraw money from cash machines or to pay for items in shops.

-You may hear this kind of support called “NASS support“, named after the department of the Home Office – the National Asylum Support Service – that used to administer the support.
+You may hear this kind of support called “NASS support”, named after the department of the Home Office that used to administer the support.

-If you know someone you can stay with (friends or family/community member) long-term, you can ask the Home Office to just provide you with money for basic living expenses.
-This is known as “subsistence only” or “subs only” asylum support.
-If you apply for this kind of support, you will not be dispersed as you will be accommodated by your friend or family/community member.
+If you have a friend, family member of community you can stay with long term, you can ask the Home Office to just provide you with money for basic living expenses.
+This is known as “subsistence-only” or “subs-only” asylum support.
+If you apply for this kind of support, you will not be dispersed as you will be accommodated by your friend, family or community member.